What happens during Christmas in the Netherlands? A guide to the winter holidays

 The Dutch are also unaware of the 12 grapes at midnight tradition, but luckily it is easy to find grapes if you would like to do so.

-In years past, what the Dutch would actually do was go crazy buying fireworks, as it was the only day of the year when people could light their own fireworks.
+In years past, what the Dutch would actually do was buy loads of fireworks, as it was the only day of the year when people could light their own fireworks.

-As for traditional food, you shouldn’t miss oliebollen, a fried ball of dough, best eaten warm, sometimes with raisins or other fillings and sprinkled with powdered sugar.
+As for traditional food, you shouldn’t miss oliebollen, a fried ball of dough, best eaten warm, sometimes with raisins or other fillings, sprinkled with powdered sugar on top.

 You will see the street stands pop up pretty much everywhere.
 You will find them at bakeries, and you can even try to make them at home with the ready-made dough that exists for the very purpose.

-After going through all this, it will be January and a brand new year.
+After all the celebrations, it will be January and a brand new year. 🥳🎊

 Which Dutch traditions have you adopted and which ones have you imported from your country?
 Tell us in the comments!